pietervdvn/MapComplete/CONTRIBUTING.md

 ----------------------

 As a non-admin contributor, you can _not_ make changes to the `master` nor to the `develop` branch.
-This is because, as soon as master is changed, this is built and deployed on `mapcomplete.osm.be`, which a lot of people use.
+This is because, as soon as master is changed, this is built and deployed on `mapcomplete.org`, which a lot of people use.
 An error there will cause a lot of grieve.

 A push on `develop` is automatically deployed to [pietervdvn.github.io/mc/develop] which is used by quite some